 How can I use the service?

-To organise a delivery of a Polymerase Chain Reaction test (PCR) straight to your door, please email the British Red Cross.
+To organise a delivery of a Polymerase Chain Reaction test (PCR) straight to your door, please contact the British Red Cross.

-If you email them before 1pm, the test will be delivered the next day between 8:30am and 9:30am.
+If you email or phone (Monday - Friday 9am-5pm) before 1pm, the test will be delivered the next day between 8:30am and 9:30am.

 You will need to register your test using the code provided with the test.

 Please complete your test within 48 hours.

 After you have taken the test, contact the British Red Cross to arrange for them to collect your test.
 If you contact them before 10:30am, they will pick it up the same day, between 2pm and 3pm.